UPDATED: APRIL 27, 2023 | 1 MIN READ

 All traffic tickets can cause your car insurance policy premiums to increase; however, the top 20 tickets will increase your insurance premiums by a minimum of 20% on average.
-Most drivers think that a DUI ticket would increase their auto insurance rates, but a hit-and-run traffic violation will increase your rates the most.
+Most drivers think a DUI ticket would increase their auto insurance rates, but a hit-and-run traffic violation will increase your rates.
 You will be surprised by some of the top 20 violations on the list.

 Why do insurance providers raise car insurance premiums for traffic tickets?